What is ficl?

 - Returns a pointer to the main system dictionary, or NULL if the system is uninitialized.

-- FICL_DICT *ficlGetEnv(FICL_SYSTEM *pSys)
+- FICL_HASH *ficlGetEnv(FICL_SYSTEM *pSys)

-- void ficlSetEnvD(FICL_SYSTEM *pSys, char *name, UNS32 hi, UNS32 lo)
+- void ficlSetEnvD(FICL_SYSTEM *pSys, const char *name, FICL_UNS hi, FICL_UNS lo)

 - FICL_DICT *ficlGetLoc(FICL_SYSTEM *pSys)